swiftcoder2020/milestone_project_1/README.md

 ## Strategy

-As established in the aforementioned above, the product is built consciously with the employers and recruiters in mind to provide the ability in assessing of what I can offer, contribute and participate collaboratively overall personally and professionally.
+As established above, the product is built consciously with the employers and recruiters in mind to provide the ability in assessing of what I can offer, contribute and participate collaboratively overall personally and professionally.
 The objective of this strategy is to market myself as a product and provide value in that through the website portfolio lifecycle from inception to deployment and finally testing to enable the transition into a career change to take effect.

+With this in mind, the primary focus was to project into the build of a subtle yet appealing website portfolio that encompasses the learning principles and methodologies into the CI's Full Stack Website Development course to demonstrate the effect of good judgements & practices into the design

 ## Scope